NBISweden/workshop-reproducible-research/docs/jupyter.md

 What will happen now it that:

 * Binder detects that you have a file called `Dockerfile` in the root of the repo.
 This file contains instructions for how to build the environment your notebook should run in (again, all of this is explained in the [Docker tutorial](docker.md)).
 Binder then builds a _Docker image_ based on the file.
 This might take a minute or two.
 You can follow the progress in the build log.
-* Binder then launches the Jupyter Notebook server in the Docker image..
+* Binder then launches the Jupyter Notebook server in the Docker container..
 * ..and opens a browser tab with it for you.

 The repo contains a notebook template in the `notebooks` directory.
 Open it and execute the first code cell.
 Tada!
 While a little underwhelming to the untrained eye, this is actually kind of cool.
 We now have a way to run our analyses in the cloud and in an environment that we define ourselves.
 All that's needed for someone to replicate your analyses is that you share a link with them.
 Note that notebooks on Binder are read-only; its purpose is for trying out and showing existing notebooks rather than making new ones.